 - neglect

-- emotional abuse
+- o emotional abuse

-- physical abuse
+- o physical abuse

-- sexual abuse
+- o sexual abuse

 In addition, the school are alert to the need to safeguard children in specific circumstances as defined within Keeping Children Safe in Education 2022.

 Our safeguarding policy cannot be separated from the general ethos of the school, which should ensure that children are treated with respect and dignity, taught to treat each other with respect, feel safe, have a voice, and are listened to.